-Mr. Simmons, age 60, has been retired since June 30, 1991; prior to his retirement he had been President and Chief Operating Officer of the Company for nearly ten years.
+Mr. Simmons, age 61, has been retired since June 30, 1991; prior to his retirement he had been President and Chief Operating Officer of the Company for nearly ten years.
 Since September 1981, he has been a Director of the Company and is a member of the Compensation Committee of the Board of Directors.
-Mr. Simmons is President of International Herald Tribune, S.A., French publishing company owned jointly by the Company and The New York Times Company, a position he has held since 1989.
-Mr. Simmons is also a director of Morgan Guaranty Trust Company of New York, J.P.
+Through March 1996, Mr. Simmons served as President of International Herald Tribune, S.A., a French publishing company owned jointly by the Company and The New York Times Company, a position he had held since 1989.
+Mr. Simmons is a director of Morgan Guaranty Trust Company of New York, J.P.
 Morgan & Co.
-Inc., and Union Pacific Corporation, a member of the General Electric Investment Corporation Equity Advisory Board, a trustee of The Phillips Collection and a member of the Council of the White Burkett Miller Center of Public Affairs at the University of Virginia.
+Inc., Yankee Publishing, Inc., and Union Pacific Corporation, a member of the General Electric Investment Corporation Equity Advisory Board, a trustee of The Phillips Collection and a member of the Council of the White Burkett Miller Center of Public Affairs at the University of Virginia.